-Delaying your period with birth control pills
+Delaying your period with hormonal birth control

 Are you interested in having fewer periods?
-It's possible with birth control pills.
-Find out how and get answers to common questions about using birth control pills to delay or prevent periods.
+It's possible with hormonal birth control.
+Find out how and get answers to common questions about using birth control to delay or prevent periods.

 How does it work?

-The bleeding that occurs while you take the inactive pills isn't the same as a regular period.
-Nor is the bleeding necessary for health.
-This is good news if you take birth control pills and want more control over your menstrual cycle, either for personal or medical reasons.
+Withdrawal bleeding isn't the same as a regular period.
+Nor is withdrawal bleeding necessary for health.
+This is good news if you use birth control and want to have fewer periods, either for personal or medical reasons.